-Self-Regulatory Organizations; The Nasdaq Stock Market LLC; Notice of Filing of Proposed Rule Change to Adopt Listing Rule IM-5900-9 to Offer Certain Listed Companies Access to a Complimentary Board Recruiting Solution to Help Advance Diversity on Company Boards
+Self-Regulatory Organizations; The Nasdaq Stock Market LLC; Notice of Filing of Proposed Rule Change, as Modified by Amendment No. 1 to Offer Certain Listed Companies Access to a Complimentary Board Recruiting Solution to Help Advance Diversity on Company Boards

-Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1, and Rule 19b-4 thereunder,2 notice is hereby given that on December 1, 2020, The Nasdaq Stock Market LLC ("Nasdaq" or "Exchange") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III, below, which Items have been prepared by the Exchange.
+Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1, and Rule 19b-4 thereunder,2 notice is hereby given that on February 26, 2021, The Nasdaq Stock Market LLC ("Nasdaq" or "Exchange") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III, below, which Items have been prepared by the Exchange.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

-I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change
+I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change complimentary board recruiting solution to help advance diversity on company boards.

-The Exchange proposes to adopt Listing Rule IM-5900-9 to offer certain listed companies access to a complimentary board recruiting solution to help advance diversity on company boards.
+The Exchange proposes to offer certain listed companies access to a